jknezevic1712/craving/INFO.md

 For example you have username = 'Max' and you output it with string interpolation {{ username }}, but you want it to be uppercase only when you render it to the screen.
 Here you can use built-in pipe such as {{ username | uppercase }}

-Pipes are applied generally from left-to-right so you may have to consider the ordering of the pipes if you chain multiple pipes together
+Pipes are applied generally from left-to-right so you may have to consider the ordering of the pipes if you chain multiple pipes together.

 # Interceptors